-1.2.2 Pharmacology of NC762
+1.2.2 Pharmacology of NC410

-The pharmacology of NC762 has been studied in in vitro and in vivo systems to support its use as an investigational drug in oncology.
+The pharmacology of NC410 has been studied in a variety of in vitro and in vivo systems to support its use as an investigational drug in oncology.
+This section highlights the results of these studies; please consult the NC410 IB for additional information.